 California is one of the few states that allow you to do this.

-No matter what type of license you have, you need at least three hours of ethics every two years.
+No matter your license type, you need at least three hours of ethics every two years.
 Many agents miss this one, then find out their license is suspended.
 Agents also waste time by taking too many hours.
 That’s right!
 It’s a prevalent mistake.
 How does this happen?
 Well, you know you need 24 hours of CE.
-But, did you know that that 24-hour requirement INCLUDES the three hours of ethics?
-In other words, you do not need to take 24 hours of education PLUS another 3 hours of ethics, as many agents believe.
+But did you know that the 24-hour requirement INCLUDES the three hours of ethics?
+In other words, as many agents believe, you do not need to take 24 hours of education PLUS another 3 hours of ethics.

 Here is another misconception by agents.
 They take several ethics courses to meet the needs of several license renewals.
 Wrong.
 The State says you MUST complete a current or fresh ethics course in your current license period.

-Example: Juan wants to get his ethics done for the next 8 years.
+Example: Juan wants to get his ethics done for the next eight years.
 He took ethics totaling 12 hours in 2023.
-He thought they would meet his ethics requirements for 4 renewal periods.
-12 hours divided by 3 required hours per license period.
+He thought they would meet his ethics requirements for four renewal periods.
+Twelve hours is divided by three required hours per license period.
 Wrong.
 The State mandates that a new ethics course is taken EACH RENEWAL PERIOD.
 Why?
 Because they want ethical practices to be on your mind regularly.
 Even though Juan gets credit for 12 hours of CE, he will still need to take a new ethics course each license period.